coder/coder/docs/admin/rbac.md

 ![rbac](../images/template-rbac.png)

-The "Everyone" group makes a template accessable to all users.
+The "Everyone" group makes a template accessible to all users.
 This can be removed to make a template private.

 ## Permissions